linalinn/kicad-render/README.md

 This action allows you to automatically render Images of your PCB and use them e.g. in a README.md

-### current state

-This is using Kicad nightly since there is yet no Kicad release containing the image rendering command in the CLI.

 ## Usage
 1. Create the directory `.github/workflows` if it does not already exist.